MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 ## How it works

 You're probably familiar with file classification labels in [Azure Information Protection](/azure/information-protection/what-is-information-protection).
-You can see the Azure Information Protection classification tags in Defender for Cloud Apps.
+You can see the Microsoft Information Protection sensitivity tags in Defender for Cloud Apps.
 As soon as you integrate Defender for Cloud Apps with Azure Information Protection, Defender for Cloud Apps scans files as follows:

 1. Defender for Cloud Apps retrieves the list of all the classification labels used in your tenant.
 This action is performed every hour to keep the list up to date.